monkog/Web-Application-Security-Attacks/xss/README.md

 # Cross Site Scripting (XSS)

 Cross-Site scripting attacks are based on injecting malicious code into the website.
-The code can often access and manipulate cookies, session tockens and other sensitive information kept by the browser.
+The code can often access and manipulate cookies, session tokens and other sensitive information kept by the browser.
 Most often it's injected as JavaScript through HTML elements, such as text boxes.

 ## Example